ArenKDesai/Aren-s-Notes/Big Data Systems/Spark.md

 ### [[Caches]]
 Some RDDs might get used repeatedly, so they're cached.
 We can also do this manually with sc.cache(), and uncaching with sc.unpersist().

-## Spark SQL
-- builds on RDDs
-- Just for people who know SQL but not Python, Java, etc.

-## DataFrame API
-- For people who like dataframes in, for example, pandas.
-- Dataframes are mutable, while RDDs are immutable

 # Spark Deployment

 ## Standalone